mech-lang/mech/README.md

 - lexer - converts raw text into tokens
 - parser - converts tokens into a parse tree
-- compiler - converts the parse tree into a syntax tree
+- compiler - converts a parse tree into a syntax tree
 - formatter - converts a parse tree into text

 ## License